Matrix multiplication: Associativity

 is defined and does not depend on the order of the multiplications, if the order of the matrices is kept fixed.

 These properties may be proved by straightforward but complicated summation manipulations.
 This result also follows from the fact that matrices represent linear maps.
 Therefore, the associative property of matrices is simply a specific case of the associative property of function composition.

-Computational complexity depends on parenthezation
+Computational complexity depends on parenthesization

 Although the result of a sequence of matrix products does not depend on the order of operation (provided that the order of the matrices is not changed), the computational complexity may depend dramatically on this order.

 For example, if A, B and C are matrices of respective sizes 10×30, 30×5, 5×60, computing (AB)C needs 10×30×5 + 10×5×60 = 4,500 multiplications, while computing A(BC) needs 30×5×60 + 10×30×60 = 27,000 multiplications.